JWW87/CentralAuth-Docs/docs/developer/userinfo.md

 Set a `domain` query parameter to the domain of your application that the user is logged in to.
 The domain must match any registered [whitelist domain](/admin/dashboard/organization/settings#whitelist-domains) on the CentralAuth organization.
 The domain is used to verify that the user has enabled the session for that domain.
 If the domain does not match, the request will be rejected.

 The IP address and user agent of the user must be present in the request headers.
 If the request is coming from a (proxy) server, you have to include these headers manually.
 The headers must be set as follows:
 - `auth-ip`: The IP address of the user.
 This header is used to verify the user's IP address against the initial login attempt.
+Only used for web applications.
 - `user-agent`: The user agent of the user's browser.
 This header is used to verify the user's browser against the initial login attempt.
+Only used for web applications.
+- `device-id` A unique identifier for the user's device.
+This header is used to verify the user's device against the initial login attempt.
+This can be any unique string that identifies the device, such as a UUID or a hash of the device's hardware information.
+Only used for native apps.

 Set the `Authorization` header of the request to a base64 encoded string of the client ID and client secret of your application, separated by a colon.
 The client ID and client secret can be found on the CentralAuth dashboard.
 The format of the header is `Basic base64(client_id:client_secret)`.
 The `client_id` and `client_secret` can be found on the [integration](/admin/dashboard/organization/integration) page of the CentralAuth dashboard.